Helping you navigate long-term care and aging with expert guidance, trusted information, and practical tools.

 Mobility, or lack of mobility, is the biggest concern when an older person has arthritis.
 As a result, the person will need either physical hand-on assistance with their daily living activities or stand-by assistance.
 Either way, the costs of care are expensive.

 Long-Term Care Insurance will pay for this type of care in all settings, including at home.
-However, you must purchase a policy before you have significant health issues, ideally in your 40s or 50s.
+However, you must purchase an LTC policy before you have significant health issues, ideally in your 40s or 50s.
+As we age, we face declining health, mobility issues, dementia, and frailty due to aging.
+These changes often mean we require help with daily living activities or supervision due to dementia.
+Long-term health care costs are rising sharply and preparing beforehand is vital to retirement planning.